Bible translations into Chinese: Catholic

-Russian Orthodox translations
+Orthodox

 Three major Orthodox translations of the New Testament have been produced.

-The first translation was done by Archimandrite Gury (Karpov), head of the 14th Russian Ecclesiastical Mission in Beijing (1858-1864).
+The first translation was done by Archimandrite Gury (Karpov), head of the 14th Russian Ecclesiastical Mission in Beijing (1858–1864).
 He commenced translation work from the Slavonic in 1859, completing a draft after four years.
 This was improved through the participation of several Chinese and ultimately published in the summer of 1864.

-An updated version of the New Testament was prepared through the work of Archimandrite Flavian (Gorodecky), the head of the 16th Russian Ecclesiastical Mission (1879-1883).
+An updated version of the New Testament was prepared through the work of Archimandrite Flavian (Gorodecky), the head of the 16th Russian Ecclesiastical Mission (1879–1883).
 Flavian introduced the use of the Chinese language in services and the work to update Gury's translation of the New Testament in 1884.
 The update included short explanatory notes, particularly connected with the translation of theological terminology.
 Additionally, it was reported that the update to Gury's translation was partly done with the help of the Protestant translation of the Bible done by Samuel Isaac Joseph Schereschewsky.

 The third major Orthodox translation of the New Testament was done as part of the 18th Russian Ecclesiastical Mission, led by Innokenty (Figurovsky), Bishop of Pereyaslav, later Metropolitan of Beijing and China.
 Again updating the work of Gury, the translation was published in 1910 including more commentaries and using the language closer to vernacular Chinese.

+Jehovah's Witnesses

+The Chinese New World Translation of the Christian Greek Scriptures was first published in 1995.
+The complete New World Translation in Chinese was released in 2001.
+A simplified Chinese Bible along with Pinyin, text rendered in the Roman alphabet, was published in 2004.

+On July 5, 2019 Jehovah's Witnesses released the New World Translation of the Holy Scriptures in Chinese Traditional and Simplified at a regional convention at the National Taiwan Sport University Stadium in Taoyuan City, Taiwan.
+A total of 12,610 people, including viewers tied in at four other conventions, attended this momentous occasion.

+Comparison table

-Regional, minority, and tribal languages
+Regional and minority languages

-Since regional languages or dialects could not be adequately written using Chinese characters, missionaries and church leaders invented systems of phonetic transcription, syllabaries, or romanization in order to write and print Christian texts and Bibles.
+Since regional languages or dialects could not be adequately written using Chinese characters, missionaries and church leaders invented systems of phonetic transcription, syllabaries, or romanizations in order to write and print Christian texts and Bibles.
 These were in most cases the first works printed in those languages, as in Bible translations into Taiwanese.
 A similar need led to the invention of several systems for Braille.
 Missionaries invented writing systems for tribal and minority peoples.
-At the beginning of the 20th century, the missionary Samuel Pollard invented a phonetic system for Miao and other minority languages which is in use over a century later.
+At the beginning of the 20th century, the missionary Samuel Pollard invented a phonetic system for Miao and other minority languages, which is in use over a century later.